Paul Ruiz and Earl Van Denton: Killing spree

-On the same date of Cockrell's death, Ruiz and Denton allegedly killed two fishermen, 66-year-old Alton Wilson and 65-year-old Ray Jones Sr., nearby Franklinton, Louisiana.
+On the same date of Cockrell's death, Ruiz and Denton allegedly killed two fishermen, 66-year-old Alton Wilson and 65-year-old Ray Jones Sr., in nearby Franklinton, Louisiana.

 The corpses of both Wilson and Jones were discovered in a gravel pit near Franklinton on April 29, 1978, nearly ten months after they went missing.
 Under unspecified circumstances, the victims were murdered by Ruiz and Denton before the corpses were hidden in a truck and disposed of by being submerged in the pit.
 According to first-hand autopsy findings, the men did not have any bullet holes, suggesting that the deaths of Wilson and Jones were not caused by shooting but by other possible means like asphyxiation or drowning.

 One notable fact was that when the bodies of Jones and Wilson were found, their corpses were hidden inside the truck of Gerald Tiffee, the suspected first murder victim of the Ruiz-Denton case, and this also provided a connection between the disappearance of Tiffee and the two murderers.